TheODDYSEY/Flappy-Bird-Python/README.md

 Contributions are welcome!
 If you'd like to improve this project or add new features, please fork the repository and create a pull request.
 You can also open issues for bug reports or feature requests.

-Replace "yourusername" in the clone command with your GitHub username if you plan to host the project on GitHub.
-Customize the README file further to include any additional information about your project or game.